 7. Child marriage is legal in regions around the world.

-An estimated 650 women alive today were married as girls, according to UNICEF, and the problem is widespread in regions around the world.
+An estimated 650 million women alive today were married as girls, according to UNICEF, and the problem is widespread in regions around the world.

 Disproportionately affecting women and girls, there are several factors that contribute to child marriage, such as cultural traditions and financial insecurity.
 But studies show that girls married before the age of 18 report higher rates of gender-based violence and experience fewer education and employment opportunities.